GadMo123/PatchPatch/README.md

 # PatchPatch

-PatchPatch is a popular game among the Israeli poker community, often played during poker trips between tournaments.
-The game is based on Pot-Limit Omaha but introduces a unique twist.
+PatchPatch is inspired by a popular game played among the Israeli poker community during poker trips between tournaments, using real playing cards and chips.
+This version introduces unique twists.

 ## Game Overview

-Each player is dealt **12 cards**, which they must split into **three flops** to create the strongest possible hands by the river.
+Each player is dealt **12 cards**, which they must split into **three flops** to create the strongest possible Omaha hands by the river.
 The game follows a structured betting round sequence:

 1. **Preflop:** Cards are dealt, followed by a betting round.
 2. **Flop:** Three flops are dealt, and players arrange their hands, followed by a betting round.
 3. **Turn:** A turn card is dealt, followed by a betting round.
 4. **River:** A river card is dealt, followed by a final betting round.
-5. **Showdown:** Players reveal their hands to determine the winner.
+5. **Showdown:** Players reveal their hands to determine the winner of each board.
+Each board is worth one-third of the total pot.
 6. **Next Hand:** The game continues with the next round.

 ## Future Plans